ttab/typescript-api-client/README.md

 ### updateOrganizationUser(id, user)

 Update a user belonging to the same organzation as the current user.
-Requires the user to have the `admin` access level.
+Requires the user to have the `admin` access level, and the token to have the `admin` scope.

 #### Arguments